jerrymarino/iCompleteMe/README.md

 ### The `g:ycm_global_ycm_extra_conf` option

-Normally, YCM searches for a `.ycm_extra_conf.py` file for compilation flags (see the User Guide for more details on how this works).
+Normally, ICM searches for a `.ycm_extra_conf.py` file for compilation flags (see the User Guide for more details on how this works).
 This option specifies a fallback path to a config file which is used if no `.ycm_extra_conf.py` is found.